kaashmonee/ctf-writeups/writeups/picoctf2018/leak-me.md

 Now, into the source.
 The first `flag()` function doesn't seem like it does much, other than check that the problem is correctly set up.
 It's more for the problem writers than it is for us.

 Let's move onto main.
-In `main`, we see roughly that
+In `main`, we see three char arrays that we should probably pay attention to: `password`, `name`, and `password_input`.
+These are going to be useful going forward.
+Then, it uses `fgets`, the safe version of `gets` to read things into each buffer.
+So far so good, right?
+At first I had difficult determining where the bug was because I thought it was using all safe `C` functions.
+Then it `strcat`s the "Please enter password" string after the name.

+(TBC)